Baby Red Around Eyes: Causes, Home Remedies, And Treatment

 1. Eye Infections: Exposure to bacteria or viruses can cause infections in a baby’s eyes.

-• Viral conjunctivitisiXInfection or inflammation of the transparent membrane that covers eyelids and eyeball : The most common viruses causing conjunctivitis in babies are AdenovirusiXA virus that can infect the eyes, gastrointestinal tract, and respiratory tract and Herpes virus.
-It causes redness in and around the eyes and is known as pink eye (3).
+• Viral conjunctivitisiInfection or inflammation of the transparent membrane that covers eyelids and eyeball : The most common viruses causing conjunctivitis in babies are AdenovirusiA virus that can infect the eyes, gastrointestinal tract, and respiratory tract and Herpes virus.
+It causes redness in and around the eyes or pink eye in babies (3).

 • Newborn conjunctivitis: This type of conjunctivitis occurs when the baby is exposed to certain harmful viruses or bacteria in the birth canal during delivery.
 According to the Centers For Disease Control And Prevention (CDC), it may be caused due to irritation or a blocked tear duct and leads to eye discharge (4)